archanamp/IMAGE-ANNOTATION/README.md

 TASK 1(OBJECT DETECTOR):
-The interesting application for object detection is counting the num- ber of objects.The obect detection helps to assist the human operators by implementing intelligent visual surviving systems.In object trac- ing we use image measurements to estimate position of object, but also incorporate position predicted by dynamics.
+The interesting application for object detection is counting the num- ber of objects.The object detection helps to assist the human operators by implementing intelligent visual surviving systems.In object trac- ing we use image measurements to estimate position of object, but also incorporate position predicted by dynamics.